vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 <iframe height="400" scrolling="no" src="//codepen.io/vojtechruz/embed/preview/ZEbQdev/?height=400&amp;&amp;default-tab="result" frameborder="no" allowtransparency="true" allowfullscreen="true" style="width: 100%;"></iframe>

 By default, the container tries to shrink the items if possible, but eventually, the items may overflow out of the container.
 Note that the container tries to shrink items when not enough space is available even though we explicitly set `width: 50px;`.
 This width is preserved only if there is enough space.
+We'll learn how to control or disable this behavior a bit later using `flex-shrink`.

 This may be ok in some cases, but usually, you want more control over how this case is handled.

-You can use `flex-wrap` property on the container level to specify how the wrapping of items should be handled.
+You can also use `flex-wrap` property on the container level to specify how the wrapping of items should be handled.
 There are three possible values:

 - `nowrap` -  (default) one line, may overflow the container
 - `wrap` - wrap to multiple lines from top to bottom